 Is there anything more unique to an electric bike than battery management?
 The whole point of electric assist is to add to your rides.
 Longer days, bigger hills, no need to wait for a ride back up the mountain.
 The last thing you want to deal with is a dead battery cutting things short.

-The battery life your ebike manufacturer quotes on the spec sheet may, or may not, have any basis in the reality of what you get.
+The battery life your e-bike manufacturer quotes on the spec sheet may, or may not, have any basis in the reality of what you get.
 Spend a bunch of time cruising along a mellow trail doing a lot of the work and you might even exceed the battery life you’re expecting.

 Along with tires comes the pressure decision.
 In order for tires to do their job effectively the pressure you set them at has to be right.
-Before every ride you are going to want to check your tire pressure and that means you need a floor pump for home use.
+Before every ride, you are going to want to check your tire pressure and that means you need a floor pump for home use.

 Even if you have a pump right now, is it a tubeless burst pump?
 Modern off-road bikes use tubeless tires.
 The low pressures that tubeless tires allow will absolutely transform your riding.
-Tubeless also means less punctures you have to deal with.
+Tubeless also means fewer punctures you have to deal with.
 The only downside to tubeless is that it requires new tricks and tools.
 One of those is a pump with an air chamber to help you get new tires seated.

 As time goes on tubeless tires and tubeless wheels are getting better and better.
 These days you can often get tires seated without the burst feature.
-You never know when it will be an issue though.
+You never know when it will be an issue, though.
 If you are getting a pump anyway, make sure it has the features you need for the times you need them.

 Not all electric bikes come with fenders included.
 It’s an inexpensive upgrade that lets you ride farther when the weather is bad.
-Just make sure whatever you go with leaves room for mud build up on the tires.
+Just make sure whatever you go with leaves room for mud build-up on the tires.

 With the right lights, you can also start your ride after the sun goes down.
 Riding trails at night is an entirely new experience.
 No matter how many times you’ve covered a favorite trail, riding it at night is new.
 Many of the markers you’ve come to know are completely erased when the moon is high instead of the sun.
 The adventure is fresh again and you aren’t dependent on long summer days.

 If tires are the bike’s connection to the trails, then consider shoes your connection to the bike.
-There are, of course, other touch points but shoes are a big one that often gets overlooked.
-The right shoes keep your feet warm, dry, and connected to the pedals.
+There are, of course, other touchpoints but shoes are a big one that often gets overlooked.
+The right shoes keep your feet warm, dry and connected to the pedals.